 Salad Bars

 Salad bars are great for people eating plant-based, but it can be hard to tell what is what.
-It is helpful if items containing animal ingredients are placed in one section of the bar, and plant food items are in another.
-This also keeps meat, tuna, etc. from accidentally falling into the veggie compartments as diners serve themselves from the bar.
 Posting a card that lists ingredients in each item is very desirable.
+Having the plant-based items at the beginning of the salad bar or buffet can encourage climate-friendly choices.
 A reminder that taking a clean plate for seconds is a sanitary procedure appreciated by all.

 Cookbooks and Recipes